atom/atom/docs/packages/included_libraries.md

 # Included Libraries

-All packages can `require` the following popular libraries in their packages:
+In addition to core node.js modules, all packages can `require` the following popular libraries into their packages:

 * [SpacePen](https://github.com/nathansobo/space-pen) (as `require 'space-pen'`)
 * [jQuery](http://jquery.com/) (as `require 'jquery'`)
 * [Underscore](http://underscorejs.org/) (as `require 'underscore'`)

-You can get an idea of the full list by browsing Atom's _node_modules_ folder.
+Additional libraries can be found by browsing Atom's _node_modules_ folder.